You want to live a healthy lifestyle, but aren't exactly sure how to begin, how to fit it in, or how to make it stick.

-You have a cup of coffee & step outside for a few minutes to take a quick walk around the block, just to get some early sunlight in your eyeballs & fresh blood into your joints.
-Your muscles are a little tight & sore-in-a-good-way, but they loosen up quickly.
-After getting yourself & everyone else ready, you head out.
+You have a cup of coffee and step outside for a few minutes to take a quick walk around the block, just to get some early sunlight in your eyeballs and fresh blood into your joints.
+Your muscles are a little tight and sore-in-a-good-way, but they loosen up quickly.
+After getting yourself and everyone else ready, you head out.

-You make a quick, simple & delicious dinner, using only 4-5 ingredients, & save enough for lunch tomorrow.
-You create a relaxing mood, put down the screens & take care of your family.
-You're able to be fully present with them & shower them with love, instead of letting the weight of the world keep you distracted, tired & bored.
+You make a quick, simple, and delicious dinner, using only 4-5 ingredients, and save enough for lunch tomorrow.
+You create a relaxing mood, put down the screens, and take care of your family.
+You're able to be fully present with them and shower them with love, instead of letting the weight of the world keep you distracted, tired and bored.

 When your head hits the pillow, ready for another full night's rest, you're satisfied that you did your best that day.
-You handled all of your responsibilities with ease, loved your people well & took care of yourself too.
-You improved your health & happiness in 100 small but powerful ways, and tomorrow will be even better because of it.
+You handled all of your responsibilities with ease, loved your people well, and took good care of yourself too.
+You improved your health + happiness in 100 small but powerful ways, and tomorrow will be even better because of it.
 Life is beautiful in your body.

 That's not unrealistic, ya know?
 You can either embody your vessel or feel it deteriorate around you.
 It's your choice.

 Choose life NOW.
 Don't put it off any longer.
 Your body is always changing, either in the direction of healing or disease, and your lifestyle sets the course.